Teodoro Moscoso Bridge: Overview

 As the longest bridge in Puerto Rico, the Teodoro Moscoso Bridge measures 1.40 mi in length.
 It is located in the main metropolitan area of Puerto Rico in the northeastern coastal plain of the main island.
 Extending west-east from the Hato Rey and Rio Piedras business and commercial districts in the capital municipality of San Juan, it serves as a direct passageway from and to Luis Muñoz Marín International Airport in the Isla Verde resort area in the municipality of Carolina.
 It crosses over San José Lagoon, which forms part of the same estuary system of the nearby San Juan Bay.

 The bridge was built with an investment of $126.8 million.
 It opened under the administration of Governor Pedro Rosselló as the first construction to be held under a public-private partnership in Puerto Rico and the United States.

-The bridge holds one of the largest 10K races in the world, the World's Best 10K, which attracts thousands of local and international competitors each year.
+The bridge formerly held one of the largest 10K races in the world, the World's Best 10K, which attracted thousands of local and international competitors through its duration.

+In 2010, the bridge was used as a filming location for the climactic end of the vault chase scene in Universal Pictures' action heist film, Fast Five (2011), with Vin Diesel, Paul Walker, Dwayne Johnson, Elsa Pataky and Joaquim de Almeida present in the scene.